Groups without unitary representations, submeasures, and the escape property: Escape dynamics

 Indeed, if $U$ is an identity neighborhood in $G$, then Urysohn's lemma for uniform spaces (see, e.g.,~\cite[pp.~182--183]{james}) asserts the existence of a left-uniformly\footnote{A map $f \colon G \to \C$ is left-uniformly continuous if and only if, for every $\epsilon \in \R_{>0}$, there exists~$U \in \Neigh (G)$ such that $\sup \{ \vert f(gu)-f(g) \vert \mid g \in G, \, u \in U \} \leq \epsilon$.} continuous function $F \colon G \to [0,1]$ such that $F(e) = 1$ and $F^{-1}((0,1]) \subseteq U$, wherefore is a continuous length function on $G$ with $f^{-1}([0,1)) \subseteq U$.

 We define the desired class of topological groups by demanding that the conclusion of the statement above holds for an appropriately restricted subset of continuous length functions.
 The way this restriction is implemented is inspired by the notion of uniform freeness from small subgroups introduced by Enflo in~\cite{enflo}.
 We make more detailed comments on the relationship with~\cite{enflo} below.
 We borrow the following notation from~\cite{MorrisPestov}.
 For a group $G$, a subset $U \subseteq G$ and $n\in \N$, we set If $G$ is a topological group, then, for all $U \in \Neigh(G)$ and $n \in \N$, one has So, the procedure $(n, U)\mapsto \tfrac{1}{n}U$ uses the group structure to produce a shrinking sequence of identity neighborhoods.
+For later convenience, we also introduce the following piece of notation, inspired by Tao's account of the solution to Hilbert's fifth problem~\cite[Definition~5.4.1]{TaoBook}.
+For a group $G$ and a subset $U \subseteq G$, let\footnote{One may think of the elements of $\trap(U)$ as those being \emph{trapped} by $U$.} that is, $\trap(U)$ is defined as the union of all subgroups of $G$ contained in $U$.
+Note that, if $e \in U = U^{-1}$, then $T(U) = \bigcap\nolimits_{n \in \N} \tfrac{1}{n}U$.

 \begin{definition} Let $G$ be a topological group.
-A function $f\colon G\to \R$ is called an \emph{escape function} if it is a continuous length function on $G$ for which there exists an identity neighborhood $U \in \Neigh(G)$ such that in which case $U$ will be called an \emph{escape neighborhood for $f$}.
+A function $f\colon G\to \R$ is called an \emph{escape function} if it is a length function on $G$ for which there exists an identity neighborhood $U \in \Neigh(G)$ such that in which case $U$ will be called an \emph{escape neighborhood for $f$}.
 We say that $G$ has the \emph{escape property} if the set constitutes a neighborhood basis at the neutral element in $G$. \end{definition}